tock/tock/doc/reference/trd-hil-design.md

 Rule 12: Traits that can trigger callbacks should have a `set_client` method
 ===============================

-If a HIL trait can trigger callbacks should include a method for setting the client that handles the callbacks.
+If a HIL trait can trigger callbacks it should include a method for setting the client that handles the callbacks.
 There are two reasons.
 First, it is generally important to be able to change callbacks at runtime, e.g., in response to requests, virtualization,